 With Permalink Manager you can remove the appendix and completely customize the full permalinks.
 The easiest way to reuse the same slug and remove the numerals from the slugs is to use URI Editor.

 It works because Permalink Manager uses a custom algorithm to detect the URLs.
 Shortly, it checks the full URL address instead of the native slug (part of URL).
 Hence, the slugs can be reused, but still you need to make sure that the full URL address is unique.

 You can use the same slug in custom permalinks as long as URL is unique as a whole.
 Otherwise, you will see a duplicate alert displayed below the input field.

 Concurrently, you can always check if any of custom permalinks is duplicated in “Permalink Duplicates” section.
 To display it, please go to “Tools -> Permalink Manager -> Tools -> Permalink Duplicates” admin page.

 How to always use actual title instead of native slug in new permalinks?

 The manual adjustments of custom permalinks could be time-consuming.
-The alternative and more comfortable solution is to enable “Use actual post/term titles (Force custom slugs)” mode in Permalink Manager settings.
+The alternative and more comfortable solution is to enable “Use actual titles as slugs (Force custom slugs)” mode in Permalink Manager settings.

 When enabled, Permalink Manager will always use the actual title (“Shoes“) instead of the native slug (“shoes-2“) in the custom permalink.